 Kids learn best through play.
 Look for typing tools that feel like games — with scores, levels, and rewards — rather than drills.
 The more fun it feels, the more they practice voluntarily.

-TypingBIRDS works well for older kids (10+) with its game-like modes and leaderboard.
-For younger children, simpler games with visual feedback work better.
+TypingBIRDS works well for older kids (10+) with its game-like modes, Ghost Racing, and leaderboard system.

 START WITH HOME ROW